[HISTORY: Adopted by the County Council of Talbot County as indicated in article histories. Amendments noted where applicable.]

 The Fire Marshal or his designees shall have the right to inspect any fire protection system on the premises where it is installed during reasonable hours.
 The Fire Marshal, any Deputy Fire Marshal, any certified law enforcement officer, and the Chief Code Compliance Officer and his designees appointed pursuant to Chapter 58, Talbot County Code, shall have the authority to enforce the provisions of this article.

 Failure to comply with the provisions of this article shall be a municipal infraction, punishable by a fine not to exceed $250.
-Any such municipal infraction shall be prosecuted in accordance with the procedures provided by Art.
-23A, § 3, Annotated Code of Maryland (1999 Cum.
-Supp.), as amended.
+Any such municipal infraction shall be prosecuted in accordance with the procedures provided by Md.
+Code Ann., Local Government Article, § 6-101 et seq., as amended.